Amden: Geography

 Amden has an area, As of 2006, of 43 km2.
 Of this area, 38.9% is used for agricultural purposes, while 48.2% is forested.
 Of the rest of the land, 2.7% is settled (buildings or roads) and the remainder (10.3%) is non-productive (rivers or lakes).

 The municipality is located in the See-Gaster Wahlkreis.
 It is located on a terrace above the north shore of the Walensee.
 The municipality is a mixture of tourist and alpine pasture villages.
-It consists of the village of Amden (908 m) and the hamlets of Fli and Betlis (419 m) as well as the vacation village of Arvenbüel (1259 m).
+It consists of the village of Amden (908 m) and the hamlets of Fli and Betlis (419 m) as well as the vacation village and ski resort of Arvenbüel (1259 m).

 The middle of the three Seerenbach Falls is the highest waterfall in Switzerland (302 m).

 Coat of arms

 The blazon of the municipal coat of arms is Per fess Argent a Lion passant Gules and Azure a Crown Or.